SebastianGlonner/minjector/README.md

 # Design decisions
 > to best serve the mobile first goal.

-__No parsing of the function body parsing__
+__No parsing of the function body__

-In my personal opition there is absolutely no point in parsing the function.toString() and searching for
+In my personal opinion there is no point in parsing the function.toString() and searching for
 "var a = require('a');" things.
 And since this is freaking useless performance overkill for convenience, i like the approach of just proper